Context Graph vs Knowledge Graph: Key Differences for AI

 Permalink to “1.
 Decision traces and precedent links”

+Context graphs capture approvals, exceptions, and replayable workflows that make the full decision path explicit.
 They preserve not just outcomes, but how decisions were made, under what constraints, and by whom.
-When an AI agent encounters an edge case, these traces become searchable precedent, allowing systems to reuse prior resolutions instead of forcing teams to repeatedly re-learn the same exceptions.
+When an AI agent encounters an edge case, these traces become searchable precedent — the system reuses prior resolutions instead of forcing teams to repeatedly re-learn the same exceptions.

 2. Temporal qualifiers and time-travel support